S00085/cxp/3.solution_architecture/README.md

 ![Deployment Architecture](CMP_Deployment_View.png)

 * The new system will be deployed on Microsoft's Azure cloud platform.
 We will leverage Azure Platform Services like Azure Kubernetes Service and Azure Postgres which are independent of the Azure-specific environment to avoid vendor locking
 * The application will be available in multiple regions, with the primary region being selected based on proximity to the operational area.
-Within each region, the application will be distributed across multipe Availability Zones for enhanced resilience.
+Within each region, the application will be distributed across multiple Availability Zones for enhanced resilience.
 * For orchestrating microservices, we will utilize Azure Kubernetes Service.
 These microservices will be developed using Spring Boot (Reactive Stack).
 * The Hasura GraphQL Engine will used.
 * To address caching needs across the application, Azure Redis Cache will be used.
 * For event streaming, Azure Event Hub is the chosen platform, complemented by Azure Stream Analytics to be used to handle real-time data processing, Azure Databricks will be used for complex analytics and machine learning on larger datasets.
 * For real-time analytics, Apache Druid is selected, and Power BI will be used for reporting, drawing data from Snowflake and Apache Druid.
 * For orchestrating customer journeys, we will use a Journey Orchestrator Microservice.
 Complex orchestrations requiring greater flexibility will be handled by the Camunda Process Orchestration Engine as extension to Journey Orchestrator Microservice.
-* Customer profiles, along with its relatioships such as bookings, flights, and baggage, will be stored in the Azure Cosmos graph DB.
+* Customer profiles, along with its relationships such as bookings, flights, and baggage, will be stored in the Azure Cosmos graph DB.
 * FormIO will serve as the case management form designer and Case data will be stored in Azure Cosmos DB with MongoDB API compatibility
 * Process Orchestration Engine will utilize Managed Elasticsearch.
 The process models for orchestration will be stored in a Managed PostgreSQL Database.
 * API security will be maintained using OAuth, with Azure Application Gateway, including a Web Application Firewall (WAF), managing API access.
 Solace will facilitate real-time integration with other enterprise systems, bridging with Azure Event Hub for this purpose.
 Azure Data Factory will handle all batch integrations.